Faustino Asprilla: Newcastle United

 Parma sold Asprilla to English Premier League side Newcastle United for £6.7 million in February 1996, with "Tino", as the fans nicknamed him, appearing at St James' Park to finalise the move during a snowstorm, dressed in a fur coat.

 At the time, Newcastle were ahead of Manchester United in the Premier League, although their lead at the top of the table was narrowing.
 Asprilla's arrival on Tyneside came just months after earlier media reports of a move to England, with Leeds United being linked with his signature.

 Asprilla made his league debut in Newcastle's 2–1 win over Middlesbrough at the Riverside Stadium on 10 February 1996, coming on as a second-half substitute with the score 1–0 in Middlesbrough's favour.
 He made an immediate impact, creating the assist for Newcastle's equaliser.
-However, his time on Tyneside was blighted by inconsistency and off-field incidents, and outsiders blamed Asprilla as one of the reasons Newcastle wen on to concede the 1995–96 Premier League title to eventual winners Manchester United, but manager Kevin Keegan and team-mate Keith Gillespie disagree with that.
+However, his time on Tyneside was blighted by inconsistency and off-field incidents, and outsiders blamed Asprilla as one of the reasons Newcastle went on to concede the 1995–96 Premier League title to eventual winners Manchester United, but manager Kevin Keegan and team-mate Keith Gillespie disagree with that.

 Asprilla's second season for Newcastle ended with the club finishing in second place once again, behind Manchester United.
 His role was largely reduced to substitute appearances, although he retained his best performances for the club's UEFA Cup campaign, scoring five goals.
 His celebration of the goal he scored against Metz, whereby he removed his shirt and swung it from a corner flag, resulted in Asprilla being given a yellow card, meaning a suspension from Newcastle's next UEFA Cup match against Monaco.

 The 1997–98 season was Asprilla's last for Newcastle.
 With the sale of striker Les Ferdinand to Tottenham Hotspur and a serious injury to Alan Shearer during the pre-season, Asprilla was preferred as first-choice striker alongside the young, inexperienced Jon Dahl Tomasson.
 Newcastle's second-place league finish the season before meant they qualified for the UEFA Champions League; Asprilla started the first game against Barcelona on 17 September 1997 and scored a hat-trick in a 3–2 win.
 These would turn out to be his last goals for the club.
 By the end of January 1998, with Newcastle struggling in the league and eliminated from the Champions League, Asprilla's time at Newcastle came to an end.
 He was sold back to Parma for £6 million, having scored a total of nine goals in 48 Premier League appearances and nine goals in 11 European matches.